spd75/spd75.github.io/_pages/pdesign.md

 </p>
 <br>

-While many of the variables within the NoteBar are well-explained by the comments, the one thing that is less clear are the next and prev pointers.
-We added these to allow NoteBars to act like a linked list so that in each iteration of the game loop, the game loop can loop through all of the NoteBars on the screen, update their position, redraw them.
+While many of the variables within the NoteBar are well-explained by the comments, the next and prev pointers may be less clear.
+We added these to allow NoteBars to act like a linked list so that in each iteration of the game loop, the game loop can loop through all of the NoteBars on the screen, update their position, and redraw them.
 This also allows the game to remove NoteBars with ease.
 The reason a linked list works with our implementation is because each NoteBar moves down the screen at a constant speed predetermined by the game's difficulty, so a NoteBar that is further up the screen should never disappear before a NoteBar below it.

 As mentioned, the implementation of the NoteBar is essential because it allows us to easily loop through all of the NoteBars and redraw them to produce a functional game.
 Aside from this, our gameplay contains functions to check if any buttons have been clicked and to send a message to core 1 to play the appropriate sound.
 It also contains a yield to keep the frame rate constant.
 If the frame rate wasn't constant, then rendering less NoteBars would result in much faster game play and more NoteBars would result in much slower gameplay, which would make the song sound super inconsistent.